Long, long ago… or if you’re an astronomer, far, far away…

 The resolution can be further improved by using interferometers; an array of multiple antennas separated by large distances, their signals are digitally combined to synthesize a telescope as large as the furthest distance between the antennas.
 For example, the Event Horizon Telescope linked eight radio observatories from across the globe —basically, synthesizing an Earth-sized telescope — to be able to see the small details of the black hole at the center of M87, a galaxy far beyond the Milky Way, past our neighbours, beyond the Local Group and in the Virgo Cluster.

 Remember the golf ball a mile away?
-With an earth-size interferometer, observing at a wavelength of 1.3 mm, the golf ball would need to be placed on the Moon to simulate the smallest object this interferometer could see (an interferometer with telescopes separated by 12,000 km can resolve a 22 micro-arcsecond feature.
-So, a 4 cm object needs to be placed 400,000 million meters away).
+With an earth-size interferometer, observing at a wavelength of 1.3 millimeter, the golf ball would need to be placed on the Moon to simulate the smallest object this interferometer could see (an interferometer with telescopes separated by 12,000 km can resolve a 22 micro-arcsecond feature.
+So, a 4 centimeter object needs to be placed at the approximate distance from the Earth to Moon).
 Hence, the resolution of an interferometer depends not on the diameter of each individual radio telescope, but on the maximum separation between them.
 To put it another way: the angle astronomers can see is the ratio between the observing wavelength and the distance between telescopes.

-COOLING THE NOISE TEMPERATURE Not only is the telescope able to see small features, but it is also extremely sensitive to faint signals.
+COOLING THE RECEIVER Not only is the telescope able to see small features, but it is also extremely sensitive to faint signals.
 This is accomplished by using cryogenic receivers on the larger dishes, making the faint objects discernable.
-With a 100m telescope and a cryogenic receiver, the sensitivity of the telescope increases and we can detect extremely faint objects from beyond our galaxy.
+With a 100 meter telescope and a cryogenic receiver, the sensitivity of the telescope increases and we can detect extremely faint objects beyond our galaxy.

 How does cooling a receiver to cryogenic* temperatures (16 K = -257 deg C = -431 deg F) just above absolute zero, increase the sensitivity (i.e. allow astronomers to observe fainter and fainter signals)?
 All materials, due to their temperature and internally generated noise, contribute extra activity over and above the faint signals we are trying desperately to detect.
 By reducing the temperature, these internally generated noise levels can be reduced drastically, allowing fainter and fainter signals to be detected.

-The cryogenic receiver is usually composed of a feedhorn that collects the light and transforms it onto another component called a waveguide.
-The waveguide minimizes the loss of energy by restricting energy transmission in one direction.
-But then we split the signal in two!
-The signal is separated into vertical and horizontal polarization pathways through another component called an orthomode transducer.
-From there the signal goes through many stages of filtering and further amplification before being detected and put onto fiber optic cable.
+The cryogenic receiver is composed of a feedhorn that collects the light and transforms it into the antenna’s cooled receiver.
+Inside the receiver is a very low noise amplifier which takes the weak signal and amplifies it by a factor of 10,000, all the while adding as little noise as possible.
+The signal then travels outside the dewar and from there goes through many stages of filtering and further amplification before being detected and put onto fiber optic cable.
 Usually placed in a central control room, the fiber cables from a single-dish telescope (or all telescopes in the array) are combined to form an image that the astronomer can study.

 *The cryogenic temperature range has been defined as from −150 °C (−238 °F) to absolute zero (−273 °C or −460 °F), the temperature at which molecular motion comes as close as theoretically possible to ceasing completely.